There are many ways that you, as a parent or family member, can support

 Resource Center help students?

-the Career Resource Center are available to meet with your student
+Career counselors are available to meet with your student

 throughout their entire undergraduate experience and after graduation.
 We